0x0c/RDImageViewerController/README.md

 	viewController.loadAsync = YES;

 The property of 'landscapeMode' is meaning zooming style in landscape.
-If it is setted RDImageViewControllerLandscapeModeAspectFit
+If it is setted RDImageViewerControllerLandscapeModeAspectFit
 ![](https://raw.githubusercontent.com/0x0c/RDImageViewerController/master/Example/Screenshot/aspect.png)

-The other side it is setted RDImageViewControllerLandscapeModeDisplayFit
+The other side it is setted RDImageViewerControllerLandscapeModeDisplayFit
 ![](https://raw.githubusercontent.com/0x0c/RDImageViewerController/master/Example/Screenshot/display.png)

 You can set the number of preloading images like this.